djl/mulder/README.markdown

 * `files`

-   A list of comma-separated files and directories to be backed up.
+   A list of files and directories to be backed up.
 Each item in this set will be included in the final gzipped tarball.

 * `destination`

-   Where the new archive should be placed.
+   A list of places the new archive(s) should be placed.
 This must be preceded by the relevant scheme - either `s3://` for Amazon S3 or `rsync://` for a remote server.

-   Multiple destinations are delimited by commas.

 * `exclude` (optional)

-   A comma-separated list of files to exclude from a backup.
+   A list of files to exclude from a backup.

 * `gpg_binary` (optional, default: `gpg`)